rhyswynne/wp-taxi-me/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Fix error in widget using a PHP4 Construct.

 = 2.1 =
 * Tested to 4.8
 * Added the ability to hide/show the Registration button on Desktop/Mobile